Lightning-Universe/lightning-flash/docs/source/quickstart.rst

 ^^^^^^^^^^^
 Unlike other high-level frameworks, it's easy to customize the Flash tasks with `Pytorch Lightning
 <https://github.com/PyTorchLightning/pytorch-lightning>`_ components to get all the flexibility you need.
 Lightning is just
-organized PyTorch with unecessary engineering details abstracted away.
+organized PyTorch with the unecessary engineering details abstracted away.

 - Flash (high level)
 - Lightning (mid-level)